sharetribe/sharetribe/app/services/paypal_service/payments_api.md

 # Open questions / TODO

-* All requests have header community_id so that it's enough to have unique transaction ids within a community?
+* All requests have header community_id so that it's enough to have unique transaction ids within a community? (future extension)
-* Should we expose a payment id and have the interface use that instead?
 * No error scenarios here
-* Do same for paypal accounts and billing agreements